awsdocs/aws-doc-sdk-examples/resources/cdk/photo_asset_manager/SPECIFICATION.md

 # Frontend

-The frontend is a single React app using the Cloudscape Design System.
-It allows users to authenticate with an Amazon Cognito flow.
+The frontend is a single React app that uses the Cloudscape Design System.
+With the React app, users can authenticate with an Amazon Cognito flow.
 All requests are then authn/authz to that token.
 The app is deployed to an Amazon S3 bucket and publicly exposed using an Amazon CloudFront distribution.
-The frontend will only be available via the S3 website bucket name.
-The name will be dynamically created during the CDK deployment.
+The name is dynamically created during the AWS CDK deployment.

 ### Login and API